Hulu: Content partners

 In October 2025, Hulu acquired the rights to the Spanish thriller Innate, originally developed by Netflix Spain.

 Advertisements controversy

 In early 2024, Hulu faced criticism for airing AI-generated advertisements which were seen as promoting a pro-Israel narrative.
 One such advertisement depicted Gaza as a tourist destination rather than acknowledging its complex geopolitical context.
 An article by Vice highlighted that many viewers found these advertisements controversial due to perceived factual inaccuracies and insensitivity to the ongoing conflict.
-This led to calls for boycotting Hulu and its parent company, Disney, which holds a majority stake in Hulu and the major Online advertising provider of Disney's online platforms, including Disney+.
+This led to calls for boycotting Hulu and its parent company, Disney, which holds a majority stake in Hulu and the major online advertising provider of Disney's online platforms, including Disney+.

-Paid content

-In early 2025, Hulu's ad-supported tier began hosting promotional content like First-Time Buyer, a show paid for by the National Association of Realtors.
-The content is labeled as an advertisement, but still appears while cycling through the main Hulu menu interface.

 Content providers

 First and third-party content providers for Hulu.
 Asterisk (*) denotes third parties, while several international providers secure content deals through Disney+.